awsdocs/amazon-chime-user-guide/doc_source/chime-join-meeting-client.md

-# Joining an Auto\-call Meeting Using the Amazon Chime Client<a name="chime-join-meeting-client"></a>
+# Joining an auto\-call meeting using the Amazon Chime client<a name="chime-join-meeting-client"></a>

-If a meeting has been set up for Auto\-call, you can join the meeting by using the Amazon Chime client\.
+If a meeting has been set up for auto\-call, you can join the meeting by using the Amazon Chime client\.

-**To join an Auto\-call meeting using the Amazon Chime client**
+**To join an auto\-call meeting using the Amazon Chime client**

 1. Sign in to the Amazon Chime client app on your Windows or macOS device\.